ben-wyatt/draw-steel/readme.md

 Let's grind out the very basics of something like that first. goal is *incredibly fast retrieval* and an easy way to open up PDF from response.

+LLMs can mostly do what I want them to already.
+Just using image processing.

 ## Lore Master